 Safety and Efficacy Models from a Dedicated Medical Device CRO

-Charles River’s two state-of-the-art facilities in North America fully support your cardiovascular, orthopedic, and other preclinical medical device testing programs.
-Our comprehensive portfolio of services includes imaging modalities and diverse histological endpoints that are quantitatively assessed using manual and software-guided automated histomorphometry.
-Our staff features dedicated veterinary pathologists who can perform a full histopathological analysis and create resulting quantitative reports.
+Our two state-of-the-art facilities in North America fully support your preclinical medical device testing programs in compliance with regulatory agencies.
+A comprehensive portfolio of safety and efficacy services includes imaging modalities and diverse histological endpoints that are quantitatively assessed using manual and software-guided automated histomorphometry.
+Our staff includes dedicated veterinary pathologists who can perform a full histopathological analysis and create resulting quantitative reports.

 Cardiovascular Models for Medical Devices

-Trust the expert guidance of our veterinary cardiologist and a team of study directors and veterinary pathologists seasoned in the conduct of sophisticated cardiovascular studies.
+Trust the expert guidance of a team of study directors, veterinary cardiologists, and pathologists seasoned in the conduct of sophisticated cardiovascular preclinical medical device testing programs.

 Orthopedic Models for Medical Devices